 Parking on campus is a privilege for Senior students.
 All non-Seniors who have Student Parking Permits, as well as Seniors with parking permits who are not able to find parking on campus, must use the Sears Shuttle.
 To receive a parking pass, students must complete the Parking Permit Application and show their valid driver’s license at the Welcome Center.
 Please refer to the Transportation section of the Parent/Student Handbook for additional information.

-Orange Lutheran has partnered with CarpoolToSchool, a service that easily connects families to plan rides to and from school and activities.
+CarpoolToSchool is a service that quickly connects families to plan rides to and from school and activities.
 Find parents who live near you, schedule your carpools, set up alerts, and share your location with parents whose students are in your carpool!
 CarpoolToSchool is free for all OLu families and can be used to establish both one-time and ongoing carpool needs.
-All 2022-23 families were sent an invitation to join the network in mid-August.
-If you did not receive this invitation, please click below to create an account.
+Please click below to create an account.

 Sears Shuttle Service